kcajj/recombinant_population_analysis/notes/note1.md

 to estimate the emission probabilities we can use reads of a sequencing run of a pure phage. by aligning these reads to the msa of references we can see with which frequency ., a and b evidences occur.

+this will require a looooooot of time. i think we have to find another solution.